KIshiharaHCI/Cyberzul/web/DailyLog.md

 - send the players messages that inform him about the game state.
 - send the individual player a message if he makes an illegal turn.

+- make HotSeatMode run over the server, so the chat works.
+- make SinglePlayerMode run over the server

 Q3:
 - none